woossi0/suite/docs/usermanual/source/sysadmin/mac/index.rst

 #.
 Restart Tomcat.

-.. note:: To change the port on the Boundless Suite virtual machine, connect to the virtual machine with a Terminal, and follow the :ref:`Ubuntu <sysadmin.ubuntu>` instructions.
+.. note:: To change the port on the Boundless Server virtual machine, connect to the virtual machine with a Terminal, and follow the :ref:`Ubuntu <sysadmin.ubuntu>` instructions.

 Changing the PostgreSQL port
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note:: The Boundless PostgreSQL service is only available through the :ref:`virtual machine <install.mac.vm>`.
-To change the port on the Boundless Suite Virtual Machine, connect to the virtual machine with a Terminal, and follow the :ref:`Ubuntu <sysadmin.ubuntu>` instructions.
+To change the port on the Boundless Server Virtual Machine, connect to the virtual machine with a Terminal, and follow the :ref:`Ubuntu <sysadmin.ubuntu>` instructions.

 GeoServer data directory
 ------------------------